 Parenting can have a profound impact on the wellbeing and life trajectory of a young person.
 With the Visible Wellbeing™ approach, what we are doing is taking certain concepts of positive psychology and looking at how we can weave this into everyday parenting so that we can help build resilience and optimism in our kids.

-Specifically, I have focussed on strength-based parenting, which entails parents first identifying what is good in their child and then placing more time and attention on their strengths than their shortcomings.
+Specifically, I have focused on strength-based parenting, which entails parents first identifying what is good in their child and then placing more time and attention on their strengths than their shortcomings.

 As humans, we have a negativity bias already built into our brains.
 We then add parenting on top of this and it becomes very stressful.
 Whether we realise it or not, as parents we tend to focus on our kids’ weaknesses and shortcomings, forever trying to ‘fix’ their flaws.